 There are no natural perennial lakes in the study area.
 However, eighteen reservoirs intersect the model area, thirteen of which have areas greater than one square mile (640 acres).
 Table 4.5.7 lists the names, owners, area, and year impounded for these reservoirs.
 Of these, eight overlie the Ogallala Aquifer, eight overlie the Dockum Aquifer outcrop, and one overlies both.
 Red Bluff Reservoir, one of the largest reservoirs intersecting the study area, overlies the Pecos Valley Aquifer.
 Figure 4.5.10 shows the locations of the reservoirs.
 Figure 4.5.11 shows the historical lake stage elevations from the United States Geological Survey National Water Information System database (United States Geological Survey, 2013b) for three of the reservoirs.
 The hydrograph for Lake Meredith, which intersects the Ogallala Aquifer, shows elevation fluctuations from about 2,842 to 2,909 feet above mean sea level with an average value of about 2,879 feet above mean sea level.
-The hydrograph for Red Bluff Reservoir, which intersects the Pecos Valley Aquifer, shows elevation fluctuations from about 2,795 to 2,824 feet above mean sea level with an average value of about 2,811 feet above mean sea level.
+The hydrograph for Red Bluff Reservoir, which intersects the Pecos Valley Aquifer, shows elevation fluctuations from about 2,824 feet above mean sea level.
+The hydrograph for Red Bluff Reservoir, which intersects the Pecos Valley Aquifer, shows elevation fluctuations from about 2,824 feet above mean sea level.
 The hydrograph for Lake Colorado City, which intersects the Dockum Aquifer outcrop, shows elevation fluctuations from about 2,049 to 2,072 feet above mean sea level with an average value of about 2,061 feet above mean sea level.
 Lake Meredith has shown the steadiest decline, losing almost 70 feet of elevation since 2000.
 But Red Bluff Reservoir and Lake Colorado City have also shown declines of tens of feet in recent years.
 The reservoirs located in outcrop areas provide potential locations for focused recharge to or discharge from the underlying aquifers.